eiphyuphwe/WeatherApp/README.md

 -  Allow the app for both phone and tablet
 - `Unit Testing`
 - `Mockito` for mocking the objects in Unit Testing
 - `Proguard` setup and `R8` for code shrinking and code obfusation for release variant
+- Support `Android 6` and above
+- Support device orientation